rocket-pool/RPIPs/RPIPs/RPIP-4.md

 The Snapshot voting mechanism uses staked and weighted RPL token voting.

 ## Motivation
 Governance in Rocket Pool is currently ad hoc, and there is no way for the community to adopt proposals.
-We must adopt a governance mechanism, even if imperfect, before any governance actions can be taken legitimately, such as but not limited to spending pDAO funds.
+We must adopt a governance mechanism, even if imperfect, before any governance actions can be taken legitimately, such as spending pDAO funds.

 ## Implementation